Home

-Yema balls, as Filipino confections, are sweets made from milk and eggyolk.
-It is cooked until thick, then rolled in sugar before wrapping in colored cellophanes.
+It is cooked until thick, then rolled in sugar before wrapping in colored cellophane.

-Yema is actually a Spanish confection made with eggyolk and sugar.
+Yema is actually a Spanish confection made with egg yolk and sugar.
 Literally, it means yolk.

 The book Culture and Customs of Spain by Edward F. Stanton states,